Commercial Auto Insurance Minnesota

 $300,000 per occurrence – uninsured/underinsured motorist bodily injury liability

-Most often, commercial vehicle insurance uses a combined single limit, and this single combined limit is the bodily injury and property damage together as one number.
+Most often, commercial vehicle insurance uses a combined single limit, which is the sum of bodily injury and property damage limits combined into one number.

 These days, the most common limits for business auto insurance are $300,000, $500,000, and $1,000,000.
-Although purchasing commercial auto insurance this way is a bit more expensive, it provides better coverage as it is less limiting.
+Although purchasing commercial auto insurance this way is slightly more expensive, it provides better coverage as it is less restrictive.

 The combined single limit also applies to the coverage of uninsured and underinsured motorists.